Mishravaibhav0032/CST8913/Lab-6/Lab-6.md

 Lessons Acquired :

- - Decoupling Components: Scalability and maintainability were enhanced by dismantling the monolithic application.
+ - Decoupling Components : Scalability and maintainability were enhanced by dismantling the monolithic application.
- - Managed Services: Operational overhead was decreased by utilizing Azure Functions and Azure SQL Database.
+ - Managed Services : Operational overhead was decreased by utilizing Azure Functions and Azure SQL Database.

 Savings on costs :